 2.7 Students must not damage, deface or misappropriate any property of the University, the Students’ Union, any other organisation or body of students in the University or any other member of the academic community or employee of the University.

 2.8 Students must not engage in activity contrary to the University’s policy on Equal Opportunity:

 2.9 Students must not behave in a violent, indecent, disorderly or threatening manner or engage in oral or written abuse towards other students, staff or other individuals.
-This includes communication via e-mail and social media and students should pay due regard to both the University Guidelines for Dealing with Harassment and Bullying and the University Guidance on the Use of Social Media.
+This includes communication via e-mail and social media and students should pay due regard to both the Student Code on Dignity and Respect and the University Guidance on the Use of Social Media.

 2.10 Students must not take or use without authority any property belonging to the University, the Students’ Union, any student organisation, any other student, member of staff or authorised visitor.

 2.11 Students must not drive any vehicle belonging to, or hired by, the University, the Students’ Union or any other student organisation without the approval of an authorised officer.

 2.12 Students must not, while on the property of the University, or while engaged in any University activity, have in their possession any illegal substances.

 2.13 With the exception of student licensed clubs, where licensed gun owners must keep guns safely stored in the Students’ Union’s licensed gun cabinet, students must not bring onto any property of the University a firearm of any description, or imitation firearm, replicas and models, all airguns, pellet, Nerf and BB guns, electric stun guns and all other devices including spear guns howsoever capable of discharging any shot, bullet, arrow, bolt or other missile or electric charge; any other weapon, ammunition, or any explosive material (including fireworks), or any substance hazardous to life without the written authority of a person authorised by the University Executive.